interactive3dgraphicscourse-uniud-2019/cubes-2019-monadic-parsers/README.md

 #### Font
 In order to produce a better-looking HUD interface, the development team decided to create a custom 3D font inspired by the `Arcade Classics` font.
 This was made by preparing a multitude of text documents (one for each character) containing a `7x7` 0-1 matrix representing a single character.
 These documents are then loaded into the system whenever the game page is opened.
-Every character is a `Three.js Object3D` composed by voxels and following the associated matrix pattern.
+Every character is a `Three.js Object3D` composed of voxels and following the associated matrix pattern.
 We can then produce arbitrary strings as single objects and perpare additional information for screen alignement and positioning.

 The font generation was made in such a way that each character is easily replaceable and modifiable.